 Saturated fats are those which are fully saturated and do not want to react more.
 You can say they are not able to dissolve easily because they do not have any free electron to react with others.
 That is why they are bad fats because they try to store in the body.

 Mono and Poly Unsaturated fats both are reactive and contains the property to dissolve easily.
 They both try to increase the Testosterone level plus they decrease the LDL cholesterol.

-Trans fats are the complex fats.
+Trans fats are complex fats.
 They are fully saturated and do not dissolve easily.
 They help to increase the LDL cholesterol level which is not good for the heart.
-Trans fat is also the major component in the sickness of Type 2 diabetes.
+Trans fat is also a major component in the sickness of Type 2 diabetes.

 Substances which are necessary for a trace amount for the normal growth of body is called Micro Nutrients.
 These are divided into two types.